Ice hockey at the 2022 Winter Olympics – Men's tournament

 The men's tournament in ice hockey at the 2022 Winter Olympics took place in Beijing, China between 9 and 20 February 2022.
 Twelve countries qualified for the tournament; eight of them did so automatically by virtue of their ranking by the International Ice Hockey Federation, one, China, automatically qualified as hosts, while the three others took part in a qualification tournament.

 The Olympic Athletes from Russia team won in 2018.
-The Russian Olympic Committee, representing Russia at the 2022 Games, were the defending champions.
+The Russian Olympic Committee, representing Russia at the 2022 Games, were thus the defending champions.